ptdavies17/CloudwatchFH2HEC/README.md

 Index is not set in the function, but could easily be added by another function environment variable.

 Some use cases may require sourcetype to be set by the function - example: LogGroup prefix may identify sourcetype.

+Instructions to set this up are in the file here: SETUP.pdf